dawidwozny/dawidwozny.github.io/_posts/2025-03-10-sharepoint-unatended-access.md

 }
 ```

+> Store **password**.
+I will call it **client-secret** in the following steps.<br>
-> Store password from the output.
-This is something which is know as client-secret and will need that in the following steps.<br>
+> Store **tennant**.
+I will call it **tenant-id** in the following steps.<br>
-> Store tennant from the output.
-This is somethin known as tenant-id and will nee dthat later.<br>
->Store appId from the output.
-This is somethin known as client-id and will nee dthat later.
+> Store **appId**.
+I will call it **client-id** in the following steps.

 ### Assign permissions to app
 When you do it for the first time it is probably easier to do it from azure portal.
-Once you click on permission you will see the same information I share here.
+However, I am writing this post also for my future self and I prefer to do it this way.
+Once you click on permission azure portal you will see the same information I am sharing here.

-Also if you don't trust me on these permission( i would not copy paste this cryptic permissions from the internet ;)
-maybe it is better to do it manually.

-The permissions we need are:
-* Sites.Selected
-* Sites.Selected

-These are Graph permissions.

-=Role means this is application permision and not delegated permission
+We need give Sites.Selected permission to Graph Api.

 ``` powershell
 az ad app permission add `